Fwrog/realsense_calibration_tools/README.md

 The goal is simple: generate printable calibration targets, export RealSense factory parameters, calibrate the color camera with OpenCV ChArUco, inspect RGB-D depth-to-color alignment, and produce a compact calibration package.

-This is not a large vision framework.
-It does not currently include YOLO, defect detection, TSDF, 3D reconstruction, or depth enhancement.

 ## ✅ What It Does